 Topics covered are as follows: cells and organelles, cell membranes, proteins, enzymes, nucleic acids (DNA & RNA), transcription and translation, genetic code, regulation of gene expression.

-This lecture series is very intensive in that there are many notes in the course guide and lecture slides, which may seem overwhelming, but the main concepts are the most important, including substrates and products, as well as metabolic pathways and key organelle structures.
-Enzymes are not required to be memorised in BIOSCI101 (but is required in BIOSCI106!).
-Concepts are touched on in high school biology but are much more expanded in this series, including a large extent of vocabulary and numerical memorisation.
+This lecture series is very intensive wherein there are many notes in the course guide and lecture slides, which may seem overwhelming, but the main concepts are the most important, including substrates and products, as well as metabolic pathways and key organelle structures.
+Enzymes are not required to be memorized in BIOSCI101 (but are required in BIOSCI106!).
+Concepts are touched on in high school biology but are much more expanded in this series, including a large extent of vocabulary and numerical memorization.
 Diagrams are quite useful for this topic, especially those in Campbell’s Biology, as the diagrams and visual representations in the lecture slides can be difficult to follow at times.
 The lecturer was very engaging and kept the topic interesting with the use of animations to show the processes, thus it is worth watching the lecture recording again to revise the content.
 Furthermore, it is also worth going over the video recording for tips on what is tested and extra detail on each process, especially with some lectures, what kind of experiments were done to discover the process.

 Topics covered are as follows: beginnings of life, life's energy, metabolic pathways and glycolysis, the citric acid cycle, electrons, the squiggle, photosynthesis, glycogen and gluconeogenesis, and an extra online lecture to prepare you for the glucose laboratory.

 Taught by Assoc.
-Professor Craig Miller and Dr Jessie Jacobsen in 8 lectures in 2019.
+Professor Craig Miller and Dr Jessie Jacobsen in 8 lectures in 2021.
 A great lecturer, the pace picks up from here, particularly in that the course guide begins to contain large blocks of notes, unlike the previous sections which only contained diagrams.
 However it is important to note that the go to notes to study are from what he says in the lecture and the notes in his slides; the course guide is more there to reaffirm knowledge and to offer more support when confused.
 Like Dr Kate Angel's lecture series, the course guides also contain exercises that are conducted during the lectures, which are similar to the questions in the final exam.

-Topics covered are as follows: the gene & the genetic basis of inheritance, inheritance patterns are a consequence of gene transmission, non-mendelian chromosomal inheritance, XY sex determination in humans, complex traits & polygenic inheritance, population genetics, comparative genomics, recombinant & DNA technologies, personalised medicine, gene therapy & ethics.
+Topics covered are as follows: the gene & the genetic basis of inheritance, inheritance patterns are a consequence of gene transmission, non-mendelian chromosomal inheritance, XY sex determination in humans, complex traits & polygenic inheritance, population genetics, comparative genomics, recombinant & DNA technologies, personalized medicine, gene therapy & ethics.